ipipan-barstar/ICCS25.MfHNSiEGSCoTD/README.md

 Dariusz Czerski,
 Piotr Borkowski.

+# Operation

+1. Read input data (tweets with hashtags).
+2. Embed it as vectors using one of 5 vectorization methods.
+3. Compute cosine similarity matrix.
+4. Transform the matrix with function (experiment).
+5. Perform spectral clustering (30 times to achieve good result):
+    1. Do spectral embedding with combinatorial or normalized laplacian,
+    2. Execute k-means algorithm.
+6. Select best result according to F measure.
+7. Print summary.

 # Directory structure

 ## `Data`
-Input data: 4 sets of tweets with exactly one hashtag.
+Input data: 5 sets of tweets with exactly one hashtag.
 Each dataset contains 10 different hashtags.

 ## `Results`